Humidifier vs dehumidifier — both control moisture levels but here's why using the wrong one could cause problems in your home

 - Wilting houseplants

-In these scenarios, a humidifier can help restore your home to normal levels of humidity, creating a more comfortable living environment.
+In these scenarios, a humidifier,can help restore your home to normal levels of humidity, creating a more comfortable living environment.

 Shop humidifiers for all budgets

-These are the signs you need a dehumidifier
+Signs you need a dehumidifier

 While a humidifier increases levels of humidity in your home, a dehumidifier works by reducing humidity levels in your home.
-Signs that your humidity level is too high include:

 Shop dehumidifiers